danvarelajar/FabricStudioAPI/README.md

    **CORS (Optional):**
    - `CORS_ALLOW_ORIGINS`: Comma-separated list of allowed origins (auto-generated if not set)

+   **Microsoft Teams Integration (Optional):**
+   - `TEAMS_WEBHOOK_URL`: Microsoft Teams webhook URL for sending Adaptive Card notifications when reports are created
+     - When a report is completed (success or error), an Adaptive Card notification is automatically sent to the configured Teams channel
+     - The notification includes: run status, configuration name, duration, number of hosts, templates created, SSH command profile details (if used), workspace installation details (if enabled), and any errors
+     - To get a webhook URL:
+       1. In Microsoft Teams, go to your channel
+       2. Click the `...` menu next to the channel name
+       3. Select **Connectors**
+       4. Search for **"Incoming Webhook"**
+       5. Click **Configure**
+       6. Give it a name (e.g., "FabricStudio Reports")
+       7. Click **Create**
+       8. Copy the webhook URL and paste it in your `.env` file
+     - If not set or empty, Teams notifications will be silently disabled (no errors or warnings)
+     - Example: `TEAMS_WEBHOOK_URL=https://outlook.office.com/webhook/abc123-def456-ghi789/...`

    See `.env.example` for all available options with descriptions.